nancyjlau/verifiers/verifiers/envs/experimental/README.md

 Universal runner for Gym-compatible environments.
 Wraps any environment that implements `reset(seed)` and `step(action)` methods (following the OpenAI Gym / Gymnasium API).
 Supports both old-style 4-tuple and new-style 5-tuple step returns.

+## MCPEnv

+Environment for integrating MCP (Model Context Protocol) servers as tools.
+Connects to one or more MCP servers via stdio transport and exposes their tools to the model.
+Useful for giving models access to external services like web search, file fetching, or any MCP-compatible tool server.

 ## CliAgentEnv

 Environment for running custom agent code inside sandboxes.
 Intercepts the agent's OpenAI API requests via an HTTP proxy server, with each request triggering one `MultiTurnEnv` rollout step.